TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-security-http-400-oauth-null-token-error-issue-time.md

 There may be more requests that were blocked.
 To get the exhaustive list, see the [storage analytics log](https://docs.microsoft.com/azure/storage/common/storage-analytics#about-storage-analytics-logging).

-Storage requests using RBAC to authenticate should pass a valid oAuth token with right permisions to perform the intended operation.
+Storage requests using RBAC to authenticate should pass a valid oAuth token with right permissions to perform the intended operation.

 ## **Recommended Steps**